150balbes/rockchip-kernel/Documentation/gpu/rfc/xe.rst

  * O(1) complexity under VM_BIND.

-The document is now included in the drm documentation :doc:`here </gpu/drm-vm-bind-async>`.

 Some parts of userptr like mmu_notifiers should become GPUVA or DRM helpers when the second driver supporting VM_BIND+userptr appears.
 Details to be defined when the time comes.

-The DRM GPUVM helpers do not yet include the userptr parts, but discussions about implementing them are ongoing.

 Long running compute: minimal data structure/scaffolding
 --------------------------------------------------------